theoludwig/theoludwig/blog/posts/programming-challenges.md

 However, it is important to draw a line between what dependencies are worth the cost and which are not.

 Most likely adding a [JavaScript npm package `is-odd`](https://www.npmjs.com/package/is-odd) to check if a number is odd or even for example, is not worth it.
-Writing it ourselves is easier and allows a better maintenance in the long term.
+Writing it ourselves allows a better maintenance in the long term.

 Learning **how to solve problems** and how to write efficient code is very important and also a very broad and complicated topic, so this blog post will only be an **introduction to the subject**, and will not go in depth.